Student using recording equipment in the CCIXR Smart Stage In Eldon.ONLY TO BE USED IN REFERENCE TO CCIXR.

 Creative CV resources

 Each of the creative industries has ways in which you can tailor your CV design.
 You can get more information about getting into these industries through our Career Guides.
+Below you will find links to more general resources to help you make a creative CV.

 Below is a list of useful links to help you create your CV according to the industry you are applying for.